Dimbulah, Queensland: Geography

-Due to the availability of water, Dimbulah also established itself as an agricultural area.
-However, the Walsh River alone was not reliable enough as a source of water for irrigation.
-The establishment of Tinaroo Dam and the Mareeba-Dimbulah irrigation scheme provided water security which led to the establishment of many large-scale agricultural enterprises, starting with the expansion of the tobacco industry.

-The soils types in the Dimbulah area are particularly suited to tobacco farming due to being based on granitic sand.
-The 'lighter' soils facilitated the cultivation of a lighter style of tobacco leaf which was in high demand.
-Some of the soil types in the area include: Murphy, Algoma, Price and Cobra.
-These soils are mostly colluvial soils derived from weathered metamorphic rock as well as older alluvium derived from granitic rock.

 The main vegetation is low open woodlands consisting mainly of the eucalypts such as bloodwood, box along with melaleucas and a grass cover of kangaroo grass and spear grass.

-Climate

-Local residents enjoy a tropical climate with hot, wet summers and dry, mild winters.

 History

 The town was established in 1876 to service the Tyrconnell Gold Mine, one of the richest mines on the Hodgkinson Gold Fields.
 The name "Dimbulah" is thought to have come from the local Indigenous Australian word for "long waterhole", referring to the Walsh River that runs nearby the town.
 Dimboola Post Office opened by 1900 and was renamed Dimbulah in 1904.

 The area around Dimbulah was originally home to the Djankun and Kuku Djungan tribe.
-During the 1920s the Queensland Government forcibly removed most of their children, forcing the tribe to scatter.

-In the early 1900s the area received an influx of Italian migrants and in 1928 tobacco was introduced, becoming the area's major industry soon after.
-At its peak, there were 800 growers in the area, producing over 8,000 tonnes (60% of national yield) of tobacco a year.
-"The Way Back In" is an Australian heritage project that documents a small selection of Australian heritage within the Italian communities in Dimbulah, Innisfail and Cairns.
+Wolfram Camp Provisional School opened in 1905.
+On 1 January 1909, it became Wolfram Camp State School and was renamed that year to be Wolfram State School.
+It closed in 1930, reopened in 1938 and then closed finally circa 1940.

+Boonmoo Provisional School opened circa July 1910 and closed circa April 1912.
+It was on Boonmoo Road (17.24527°S 145.07642°E).